 As the game is set during the Napoleonic Wars, the firearms of the time were very different from what you may be accustomed.
 The reliance on muzzle-loaded smoothbore muskets (and less often rifles) means a longer reload time.
 The accuracy of these weapons is also limited to a much smaller range.
 You will often have to rely on your sword or bayonet during combat.

 New Melee Weapons - More melee arsenal!
 Swords and bayonetted muskets.
-(WIP)
+(Done)

 New Firearms - You’ll also be seeing a new set of firearms in the game during Early Access.
 They’ll be there to complement both the existing and new classes.
-(WIP)
+(Done)

 Cavalry.
 Ride To Glory!